Black Reconstruction in America: General strike of slaves

 In the fourth chapter of Black Reconstruction, entitled "The General Strike", Du Bois makes the argument that after the war escalated, slaves in the Confederate states engaged in a general strike wherein they stopped work and sought to cross enemy lines.
 He identifies this as a crucial turning point in the war, and an important cause in several outcomes: economic crisis in the Confederacy, a supply of laborers and soldiers for the Union Army, and a signal that countered slaveholder propaganda that slaves were satisfied with their conditions.
-This was a key part of Du Bois' argument about the agency of African Americans during the Civil War, and has recently been re-emphasized in recent work by scholars such as Gayatri Spivak, David Roediger, Erik Loomis, Guy Emerson Mount, and Alys Eve Weinbaum.
+This was a key part of Du Bois' argument about the agency of African Americans during the Civil War, and has recently been re-emphasized in recent work by scholars such as Gayatri Spivak, David Roediger, Erik Loomis, Guy Emerson Mount, Alys Eve Weinbaum, and Joshua Clover.

-Public and psychological wage of whiteness
+Public and psychological wage for white workers

 In the section on the post-Civil War south, Du Bois argues that white workers gained a "public and psychological wage" from racism, which prevented a coalition between white and black workers.
 He used this term to distinguish it from a material wage.
-He defined the concept as follows:"It must be remembered that the white group of laborers, while they received a low wage, were compensated in part by a sort of public and psychological wage.
+He defined the concept as follows:It must be remembered that the white group of laborers, while they received a low wage, were compensated in part by a sort of public and psychological wage.
 They were given public deference and titles of courtesy because they were white.
 They were admitted freely with all classes of white people to public functions, public parks, and the best schools.
 The police were drawn from their ranks, and the courts, dependent upon their votes, treated them with such leniency as to encourage lawlessness.
 Their vote selected public officials, and while this had small effect upon the economic situation, it had great effect upon their personal treatment and the deference shown them.
 White schoolhouses were the best in the community, and conspicuously placed, and they cost anywhere from twice to ten times as much per capita as the colored schools.
-The newspapers specialized on news that flattered the poor whites and almost utterly ignored the Negro except in crime and ridicule."Du Bois' analysis of white identity as constructed and the concept of the psychological wage were major influences in the field of whiteness studies.
+The newspapers specialized on news that flattered the poor whites and almost utterly ignored the Negro except in crime and ridicule.Du Bois' analysis of white identity as constructed and the concept of the psychological wage were major influences in the field of whiteness studies.
 A key text in that literature, The Wages of Whiteness by David Roediger, takes its title directly from Du Bois' concept.